gungorman/Real-Time-Defect-Detection-Capstone-Project/README.md

   - Set up the training configuration
   - Train the baseline model
   - Evaluate performance on the validation dataset
+- The training results should be accessible in:
+  - `runs/detect/train_final`
+- The predictions on the validation dataset could be found under:
+  - `runs/detect/val`

 ### Part 4 – Testing and Evaluation